lagotto/pyalm/docs/index.md

 {{  d['examples/example.py|idio|pycon|pyg']['print-stats'] }}

 If a single DOI is given then the returned object will be an ArticleALM object.
 If multiple DOIs are requested then the returned object will be a list.
+Multiple DOIs should be passed to the `get` method as a list of strings.

 {{  d['examples/example.py|idio|pycon|pyg']['multiple-dois'] }}

 ###More Detailed Source Information###